EnKrypt/DiscordEncryption/README.md

 ## TODO
 * Support for light theme (Pull Requests are welcome)
 * Per channel configurations

+---

+This project was originally inspired by [Hmeritt's discord-encryption](https://github.com/Hmerritt/discord-encryption)

+**DO NOT actually use the above linked project.
+I have found the source code to violate security conventions and intentionally obfuscate or confuse implemented functionality, pointing to ill intention or (hopefully) just negligence on the author's part.**

+**Although this current project also has some issues with ease of readability, it follows good practices, and I encourage users to review the source code before using it.**

 ### There is no support for mobile as of yet
 This is a sad consequence of Discord :